 How to push results further

-- For a regression test, paste the failing input verbatim — AI fabricates inputs that don’t actually trigger the bug.
+- For a regression test, paste the failing input verbatim.
+AI fabricates inputs that don’t actually trigger the bug.

 - Demand

-// given / when / thencomments — they force AI to articulate intent, surfacing mismatches. - After AI writes a test, run it against the OLD code first.
+// given / when / thencomments; they force AI to articulate intent, surfacing mismatches. - After AI writes a test, run it against the OLD code first.
 If it passes there too, the test is wrong.

-- Use real-world fixture data, not
+- Use real fixture data, not

-- Pair test generation with
+- Pair test generation with a

 FAQ